Cue sports: History

 A recognizable form of billiards was played outdoors in the 1340s, and was reminiscent of croquet.
 King Louis XI of France (1461–1483) had the first known indoor billiard table.
 Louis XIV further refined and popularized the game, and it swiftly spread among the French nobility.
 While the game had long been played on the ground, this version appears to have died out (aside from trucco) in the 17th century, in favor of croquet, golf and bowling games, even as table billiards had grown in popularity as an indoor activity.

-The imprisoned Mary, Queen of Scots, complained when her table de billiard was taken away (by those who eventually became her executioners, who were to cover her body with the table's cloth).
+In 1535, Mary of Hungary (governor of the Netherlands) played at a billiard table covered with green cloth in a gallery.
+James VI and I had a "bilzeart burde" covered with green cloth at Holyrood Palace in 1581.
+The imprisoned Mary, Queen of Scots, had a billiard table at Tutbury Castle.
+She complained when her table de billiard was taken away (by those who eventually became her executioners, who were to cover her body with the table's cloth).
+A 1588 inventory of the Duke of Norfolk's estate included a "billyard bord coered with a greene cloth ... three billyard sticks and 11 balls of yvery".
 Billiards grew to the extent that by 1727, it was being played in almost every Paris café.
 In England, the game was developing into a very popular activity for members of the gentry.

 By 1670, the thin butt end of the mace began to be used not only for shots under the cushion (which itself was originally only there as a preventative method to stop balls from rolling off), but players increasingly preferred it for other shots as well.
 The footless, straight cue as it is known today was finally developed by about 1800.

 Initially, the mace was used to push the balls, rather than strike them.
 The newly developed striking cue provided a new challenge.
 Cushions began to be stuffed with substances to allow the balls to rebound, in order to enhance the appeal of the game.
 After a transitional period where only the better players would use cues, the cue came to be the first choice of equipment.

 The demand for tables and other equipment was initially met in Europe by John Thurston and other furniture makers of the era.
 The early balls were made from wood and clay, but the rich preferred to use ivory.

 Early billiard games involved various pieces of additional equipment, including the "arch" (related to the croquet hoop), "port" (a different hoop, often rectangular), and "king" (a pin or skittle near the arch) in the early 17th to late 18th century, but other game variants, relying on the cushions (and pockets cut into them), were being formed that would go on to play fundamental roles in the development of modern billiards.